INFORMATION REQUIRED IN PROXY STATEMENT

 |•||Nomination Committee - $9,000|

-The Company does not pay any cash fees for any regular meetings of the Board or Committee meetings.
-In the event there are special circumstances that require the formation of any Special Committees and related special meetings the Board may consider further cash consideration for the external directors on such Special Committees.
-In addition, each outside director is currently granted 10,000 shares of the Company’s stock on or about the Company’s Annual Meeting date.
+The Company does not pay any cash fees for any regular meetings of the Board of Directors or Committee meetings.
+In the event there are special circumstances that require the formation of any Special Committees and related special meetings, the Board of Directors may consider further cash consideration for the external directors on such Special Committees.
+In addition, each outside director is currently granted annual stock awards of the Company’s stock equal to the lesser of 15,000 shares or shares sufficient to approximate $50,000 in value at the time of their grant, a dollar amount approximately their annual cash paid fees on or about the Company’s Annual Meeting date.

 TRANSACTIONS WITH RELATED PERSONS